carpentries-incubator/git-Rstudio-course/index.md

 > ## Prerequisites
 >
-> Having R, git and RStudio installed (though see the setup section for installation instructions) {: .prereq}
+> Having R, git and RStudio installed (though see the setup section for installation instructions) and a [Github account](https://github.com/).
+{: .prereq}